Wootrade (WOO) Market Cap Tops $356.96 Million

-Wootrade (CURRENCY:WOO) traded flat against the dollar during the 24-hour period ending at 13:00 PM Eastern on March 9th.
-Wootrade has a market cap of $356.96 million and $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
-Over the last seven days, Wootrade has traded flat against the dollar.
-One Wootrade coin can now be purchased for about $0.73 or 0.00001460 BTC on popular cryptocurrency exchanges.
+Wootrade (CURRENCY:WOO) traded flat against the dollar during the 1-day period ending at 7:00 AM E.T. on March 14th.
+During the last week, Wootrade has traded flat against the dollar.
+Wootrade has a total market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
+One Wootrade coin can now be bought for $0.73 or 0.00001460 BTC on exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.